CI/CD Pipeline using Jenkins and Gogs

 What is CI/CD?

-Nowadays, the concept of the CI/CD is everywhere.
+Nowadays, the concept of CI/CD is everywhere.
 CI stands for continuous integration and the CD stands for Continuous Deployment.
 CI/CD is the backbone of the DevOps environment.
-It helps organisations to speed up the release of small features in new software, and implement the feedback and changes quickly.
+It helps organizations to speed up the release of small features in new software, and implement the feedback and changes quickly.

 Gogs